CodeForPittsburgh/unlandmarks/code/readme.md

 I added two audit columns and supporting function and table triggers

-TBD groups and roles and user/password maitenance
+TBD groups and roles and user/password maintenance

 You can find the table/column setup under unlandmarks/code/sql folder in unlandmarkpsql.sql

+Was processing addresses and once again data entry bytes ;-( thinking of using lat/lng as the primary key, but that is dependant on the geo-coding source, as decimal accuracy is source unique.